 • Harlan was fiercely loyal to his friends—possibly because he knew he didn’t make it easy to be his friend in the first place.
 Even when there were falling outs (and there were quite a few), he never, to my knowledge, betrayed any of the trusts they had placed in him, even after one or another had died.
 He knew virtually all of the important and influential creators in our field extremely well—as well as many actors, directors, and producers, too—and knew about all the skeletons in their closets and where the metaphorical bodies were buried.
 I tried several times to convince him that an unvarnished book describing his relationships and observations would be invaluable: no luck.
 He wouldn’t have it: it would have been a betrayal.
 A lot of history—and a lot of secrets—were interred with Harlan.
 Which undoubtedly is the way he wanted it.

 • Along the same lines, I think that at least partially explains his stubbornness with The Last Dangerous Visions anthology (often described as “the most famous unpublished book in the science fiction field”).
 Harlan’s various announcements of impending publication, the first dating back to 1973, became the petard that others hoisted him on, but the criticisms—like those leveled by Christopher Priest in his lengthy “The Last Deadloss Visions” essay—made him dig in his heels deeper.
 The simple truth was that LDV came at a time when his career was pulled in a number of different, often more demanding and lucrative, directions and it was ultimately more work than he had the time to devote to it.
 He was a perfectionist who wanted it the way he wanted it—and he simply couldn’t pull it off.
 There were plenty of promising stories, like “Pet” or “Dial 9 To Get Out” or the novelization of “A Boy and His Dog” (Blood’s a Rover) that he had worked on periodically but which ultimately languished as well.
 None of that’s a failure, of course: life has a way of interfering with even the best laid plans.
-As years passed, as various projects, health issues, and bouts of periodic writer’s block distracted him or laid him low, writing the story introductions as he had for the first two books—the much-lauded hallmark of the anthologies—became more of a Sisyphusian struggle that he was never able to overcome.
+As years passed, as various projects, health issues, and bouts of periodic writer’s block and depression distracted him or laid him low, writing the story introductions as he had for the first two books—the much-lauded hallmark of the anthologies—became more of a Sisyphusian struggle that he was never able to overcome.
 Calls from others to officially announce it would never be completed and for Harlan to release the stories to appear wherever the authors or their estates deemed fit (all of which he had paid the writers for, some several times over) would have been an admission of defeat.
 And Harlan, recalcitrant to the end, refused to give them the satisfaction.
 It was the schoolyard mentality; though he might take some lumps along the way, he wasn’t going to back down.
 What will happen now?
 I know he had instructed his wife Susan to destroy all his notes and unfinished works after his death to avoid their being completed by “some literary grave-robber” so my feeling is that LDV will retain its “most famous unpublished book” status.
+I could always be wrong.

 • When I was going through the wasteful, bitter divorce and custody battle with my ex (who had a particularly unscrupulous, opportunistic attorney who eventually lost their license to practice law: trust me, the Bar does listen to complaints) Harlan wrote the story “Anywhere But Here, With Anybody But You” for me as a show of support.
 He and I had talked about what had been going on and some of the incidents described in the story—fictionalized and filtered by artistic license—actually mirrored some of my experiences (except for the husband kicking the cat at the end, which was all made-up-Harlan-storytelling, not me; I love cats, but he was a dog guy and hated them).